 College Student Discipline Procedure

 Each College will have its own Student Discipline procedure or may refer cases to the University procedure.
 You may be able to find out more information about the procedure within your Student Handbook or by asking the tutorial office.

 The University’s Student Discipline Procedure is overseen by the Office for Student Conduct, Complaints and Appeals (OSSCA).
 More information about this procedure can be found on their website here: https://www.studentcomplaints.admin.cam.ac.uk/student-discipline

-We have received news that the College Transfer Procedure has been suspended until the end of the academic year 2020-21 (this update is from 12th January 2021)
+We have received news that the College Transfer Procedure is suspended until the beginning of the academic year 2021-22 (this update is from June 2021)

 There can be instances when a student may feel they need to transfer to another college.
 A transfer of college mid-course is very rare however in exceptional circumstances, and if a student’s grounds meet the requirements, this may be possible.
 When a student and their Senior Tutor agree the student has the grounds to change college and this would be the best course of action, the Senior Tutor can try and facilitate a college transfer by communicating with Senior Tutors in other colleges.
 This is what is called the informal process.

 When the situation is complex or there has been a breakdown in the relationship between a student and their College, a student may prefer to pursue a more formal route via the intercollegiate College Transfer Procedure.